-To enter Brazil, a passport valid for at least six months from date of entry is required by all nationals referred to in the chart above.
-Two blank pages are required.
+To enter Brazil, a passport valid for at least six months from the date of entry is required by all nationals referred to in the chart above.

 Brazilian nationals with dual nationality must enter and leave the country on their Brazilian passport.

 All travellers must be in possession of onward or return tickets and sufficient funds to cover their stay.

 Visas for Brazil are not required by all nationals of EU countries for stays of up to 90 days.

 Visas are required by nationals of Australia, Canada and the USA.